delarta/delarta-chatroom-app/README.md

 # chat-app

-This is Simple Chat App built using Reactjs Framework
+This is Simple Chat App built using Reactjs Framework and Firebase Firestore